 We represent multinational companies and municipal clients in complex environmental disputes and high-profile project management, corporate ethics, environmental compliance, and investigations related to environmental justice (EJ) and Title VI of the Civil Rights Act of 1964 (Title VI) enforcement.

-B&D’s sole focus on environmental issues—including project development and permitting, air and climate change, water quality, waste management, and sustainability—enables us to offer clients the comprehensive expertise necessary to effectively address EJ issues.
+B&D’s sole focus on environmental issues—including ESG, air and climate change, project development and permitting, water quality, and waste management—enables us to offer clients the comprehensive expertise necessary to effectively address EJ issues.

 We bring together a group of diverse lawyers who have not only helped industry clients proactively address EJ issues for decades, but have experience addressing these issues as high-level government officials.
 Our attorneys draw upon their experiences working on EJ matters during their tenures at the U.S. Department of Justice (DOJ) and the U.S. Environmental Protection Agency (EPA) to craft creative solutions for clients.
 Our clients benefit from their perspectives and experience gained from: overseeing civil settlements and criminal actions centered around EJ issues; serving on the Obama Administration’s White House Task Force on Environmental Justice; assisting with the reorganization of EPA’s External Civil Rights Compliance Office, which oversees Title VI enforcement for EPA; and advising on and supporting EPA’s response to the Flint drinking water crisis and related congressional hearings.